 - Business students could advise local companies on how to make production processes waste free.

 (Also check out our blogpost on 80 sustainability research topics that you could consider for a paper.)

 The teacher is more a facilitator, rather than a knowledge provider.
 The student much more active and responsible, rather than being a passive recipient of knowledge.

-To sum it up: Education for Sustainable Development provides an exciting vision of an interdisciplinary and learner-centred way to empower students to advance a pro-social and environmental agenda in their organisations, communities and personal lives.
+We suggest you think about the role of Education for Sustainable Development in your curriculum, school or university.
+Consider using it, since it provides an exciting vision of an interdisciplinary and learner-centred way to empower students to advance a pro-social and environmental agenda.

 You might also be interested in these topics: